biotspectra/Api-Documentataion/README.md

 ## Login

 ### Step 1: Login:
-When user purchase's Api's they will receive a mail which contains `Sap Id` & `Authy Key`, which they have to use while calling Login api.
+When user purchase's Api's they will receive a mail which contains `Sap Code` & `Authy Key`, which they have to use while calling Login api.
 When a user sends a request with payload (sap_id & auth_key) an authentication token is generated which you will receive in your response.

 ### All Api Request & Response are shown below: